Powered by twenty years of thinking outside of traditional arts, entertainment, & creative systems,

 • Wise Zebra Theory: Why the future of c-suite is wilder, and more creative, than you think

-• After a six year hiatus, Kaira is ready to explore fresh actor-director work through her own projects and in collaboration with other visionary voices in theatre, television, and film.
+• After a seven year hiatus, Kaira is ready to explore fresh actor-director work through her own projects and in collaboration with other visionary voices in theatre, television, and film.

 Her last acting roles were in 2018 and 2019, when she played the tough and tender Darby Jenkins in Netflix’s Emmy-nominated episode of Dolly Parton’s Heartstrings and the lead in the indie drama short Epigenetics (Best Actress Nominee, New York Independent Film Festival).
 Her 2018 theatre directing/producing/co-writing debut, A Rose Called Candace, was recently picked up for production by Viola Davis & Julius Tennon’s JuVee Productions.